 Newsletter error re Hats for Middle Students

-In my last article I mentioned that from 2015 Middle School students would need a formal hat to wear with their formal uniform.
-Please note that his will not be the case and I apologise for any confusion this may have caused.
+In my last article, I mentioned that from 2015 Middle School students would need a formal hat to wear with their formal uniform.
+Please note that this will not be the case and I apologise for any confusion this may have caused.
 Middle School students may wear the formal hat with their formal uniform but it will not be compulsory.
-However it will be compulsory for all senior students to wear their formal hat from 2015.
+However, it will be compulsory for all senior students to wear their formal hat from 2015.

 Congratulations to all of our Sports’ students.
 Every year new records are broken and new personal best scores are reached.
 This year the honour of Primary Sportsman of the year went to Bakani Kombanie while Emily Roach and Sophie Trevan tied for the Primary Sportswoman of the Year.
 Secondary Sportsman and Woman of the Year went to Cameron Shervey and Jacqueline Roach.

 Matt Beattie has written more fully about the night in his article and you can see all the photos by clicking here.